posit-dev/qa-example-content/workspaces/README.md

 * generate-data-frames-r : Simple project for generating large data frames with R
 * quarto_basic : Simple quarto project for integration testing
 * polars-dataframe-py : Simple polars example for testing
+* shiny-py-example : Sample shiny app for python
+   - has a requirements.txt
+   - shiny extension is required